-- Refrain from ingesting food, alcohol, caffeine or using tobacco products within 3 hours of testing. - Avoid significant exertion or exercise on the day of assessment before the stress test. - Patients should wear clothing that allows freedom of movement. - If the stress test is for diagnosis in a patient without prior ischemic heart disease and the patient is on beta-blockers, the beta blockers should be stopped 24-48 hours before the stress test. - If you have asthma or chronic obstructive pulmonary disease, please bring your inhalers.
+- Refrain from ingesting food, alcohol, caffeine or using tobacco products within 3 hours of testing. - Avoid significant exertion or exercise on the day of assessment before the stress test. - Male patients are reminded to shave the chest hair at the centre and left side of the chest (please see diagram below) and to shave the day before the treadmill test. - Patients should wear clothing that allows freedom of movement. - If the stress test is for diagnosis in a patient without prior ischemic heart disease and the patient is on beta-blockers, the beta blockers should be stopped 24-48 hours before the stress test. - If you have asthma or chronic obstructive pulmonary disease, please bring your inhalers.